Abhigyan76/City-Supply-and-Demand-Data/README.md

 Analyze city supply and demand for a ride sharing company.

-Objectives of this project is th eanalysis of -
+Objectives of this project is the analysis of -
 1. Which date had the most completed trips during the two week period?
 2. What was the highest number of completed trips within a 24 hour period?
 3. Which hour of the day had the most requests during the two week period?